Kathleen Clyde: Early life and career

 Clyde is originally from Garrettsville, Ohio.
 She was the valedictorian of her class at James A. Garfield High School.
 After graduation from the Michael E. Moritz College of Law at Ohio State University, where she served as an editor of the law review, Clyde served as Speaker of the House Armond Budish's deputy legal counsel.
 She also has worked in the Secretary of State's Office and the Ohio Senate.
 Clyde is a former president of the Public Interest Law Foundation.

 Ohio politics

 Ohio House of Representatives

 When incumbent Democrat Kathleen Chandler faced term limits in 2010, Clyde was one of three Democratic challengers who sought to replace Chandler, along with Sean Buchanan and Rick Hawksley.
 Clyde won the nomination with 56.8% of the electorate.
 In the general election, Clyde faced three opponents: Republican Roak Zeller, Constitution Party candidate Daniel Cartwright, and Independent Richard Duncan.
 She defeated all three with 48% of the vote to take the seat.

-Clyde was sworn into her first term on January 3, 2011, and is serving on the committees of Agriculture and Natural Resources; Finance and Appropriations and its Higher Education Subcommittee; and State Government and Elections with its Subcommittee on Redistricting.
+Clyde was sworn into her first term on January 3, 2011, and served on the committees of Agriculture and Natural Resources; Finance and Appropriations and its Higher Education Subcommittee; and State Government and Elections with its Subcommittee on Redistricting.

 In 2012, Clyde won reelection with 60.77% of the vote over Republican Nick Skeriotis.
 She represents the 75th District, which replaced the 68th District.